 Now that the contract stands for another year, we have to use this year to build power, to amplify the voices of community leaders who are speaking out against injustice, and to prepare to overwhelmingly impact the negotiations so that we bring serious, lasting change to our city.

 In order to do this, we need a plan.
 I stand firmly behind the changes called for in Unite Oregon's Police Reform Network Letter on Portland Police Association Contract.
-Specifically, there are four changes called for in the letter that must be adopted when the city reviews the contract next year:
+Specifically, there are three changes called for in the letter that must be adopted when the city adopts a new contract:

 ▪ Hold Officers Accountable for Excessive Force or Bias-Based Policing

 ▪ Institute Comprehensive Mandatory Drug Testing

 ▪ Fix the Public Complaint Process

 It is crucial that PPA take accountability for the ways they can improve, and I will be a fierce advocate for these changes when their contract is up for renegotiation.
 But that isn't enough.
 We have to find ways to follow up on the $15 million cuts to the Portland Police budget with even more substantial cuts.
 While I supported the spirit of the call for $50 million in reductions to the police budget, the community deserves and the city leaders must provide a plan—how specifically we will divest from the Portland Police Bureau (PPB) budget, and just as importantly, how we will use those funds to reimagine the concept of community safety.
 I will work with the Council and our community to build that plan and help execute it.